Make space people, we’re here to declutter.

-There’s simply nothing worse than that annoying message that pops up every so often on your iPhone.
+There’s simply nothing worse than that annoying message that pops up every so often on your iPhone, reminding you that your storage is almost full.

 1) Keep your head in the iCloud.